Aluminum Tubing Aluminum Tubing

 Can aluminum tubing be welded, and if so, what method is recommended?

 Yes, aluminum tubing can be welded.
 TIG (Tungsten Inert Gas) welding is commonly used due to its control and cleanliness, especially for thinner-walled sections.
+It can be challenging to weld thin wall tubing, and you'll want to use a mill finish tube.

 Does aluminum tubing need surface treatment before painting?

 Yes, surface preparation such as cleaning, degreasing, and light sanding or etching is recommended to ensure proper paint adhesion to aluminum tubing.
+Anodizing may be a good pre-treatment.
+Testrite also offers Powder Coating services in quantity 25+ from our in house conveyor belt powder coat line.

 Can aluminum tubing be bent without cracking?